mwazovzky/telegrambot-assistant/docs/tdd.md

 1. User clicks "Show More" button
 2. Callback query received by Bot service
-3. Associated message chunks retrieved from queue
+3. Bot requests next chunk from ChunkStorage service
+4. If chunk exists:
-4. Next chunk sent to user
+   - Next chunk sent to user
-5. If more chunks exist, new "Show More" button attached
+   - If more chunks exist, new "Show More" button attached
-6. Queue position updated
+5. If no chunk exists or error occurs:
+   - Error message sent to user

 ## Configuration Parameters